bryanparthum/pattern-scaled-climate-variables/README.md

 # Uncertainty

 Pattern scaling approaches result in a grid of predicted changes in local surface temperature resulting from a one degree change in GMST.
 Underlying these grids is conventional prediction error (or cell error) that captures the variation in local surface temperatures unexplained by the regression model.
 These errors are spatially correlated within the GCM and resulting pattern.
 Another source of uncertainty comes from the variation across GCMs used to derive the patterns.
-For this exercise we consider the variation across GCMs as the main source of uncertainty, non-parametric and independent, in the resulting local changes in surface temperatures.
+For this exercise, the variation across GCMs provides the main source of uncertainty, non-parametric and independent, in the resulting local changes in surface temperatures.

 # Local mean surface temperature